syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ### Repeat Labels For All The Pivot Fields

-The following code example illustrates how Repeat Labels can be set for all the row and column fields of the Pivot table.
+The following code example illustrates how repeat labels can be set for all the row and column fields of the pivot table.

 {% tabs %}